Input

 Audio Configuration

-Type: `boolean` or null Default: `null` (auto-detect)
+Type: boolean or null

 Controls joint audio-video training, all-or-nothing across the dataset.
-With `null` (default, auto-detect), audio is enabled only when every clip has an audio track — if even one clip is silent, the whole run trains video-only.
-Set `true` to force audio training (the request fails with a 422 if any clip lacks an audio track), or `false` to ignore audio even when present.
+With null (default, auto-detect), audio is enabled only when every clip has an audio track — if even one clip is silent, the whole run trains video-only.
+Set true to force audio training (the request fails with a 422 if any clip lacks an audio track), or false to ignore audio even when present.

 Peak-normalize audio for consistent loudness across the dataset.